 What is the perfect sized restaurant menu?
 Like many restaurant questions, there is no clear-cut answer.
-The size of a menu depends on lots things: the size of the restaurant kitchen, the number of seats in the dining room, and the limitations of the people cooking the food.
+The size of a menu depends on several things: the size of the restaurant kitchen, the number of seats in the dining room, and the limitations of the people cooking the food.
 The good thing about a restaurant menu is that it can and should be revised every few months (or at least once a year), so if it is too big or too small, you can adjust it accordingly.

 Problems With Large Restaurant Menus

 Go big or go home – that seems to be the mantra of many new restaurant owners.
 They think offering customers a wide array of items will be more appealing.
 It doesn’t take long for many new restaurateurs to realize that an overly large menu includes an excessive amount of prep time, the bigger chance of food spoilage and they ultimately cost more money than a smaller, more streamlined menu.
 Another drawback of a huge menu is that it is harder to properly train kitchen and wait staff on each of the items.

 Create a Menu With the Customer in Mind